ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 of the connections do not accept SACK), then this algorithm can be extended to estimate approximate delivery rates using duplicate ACKs (much like Reno and {{RFC5681}} estimates that each duplicate ACK indicates that a data packet has been delivered).
-The details of this extension will be described in a future version of this draft.